How to Forgive Someone and Stop Holding on to Painful Things

 When I used to imagine forgiving others, I always had a picture of what it would look like.
 First, the offending person would realize on their own what they had done and how deeply it had hurt me.
 Second, they would come to me with some big apology, wanting to put forth effort and hard work to make everything okay in our relationship again.
 Sounds simple enough, right?

 I laugh at myself as I write that, knowing that the perfect picture I had in my head is wrong.
-Forgiveness isn’t actually about the other person.
+Along the way, I've learned that forgiveness isn’t actually about the other person.
 Forgiveness is a decision I have to make for myself.
 A decision to let go of my grudges and choose freedom and love over anger.
 To choose peace over pain.
 To choose keeping the relationship over keeping score of who’s right.

 Oddly enough, once I decided to forgive, the relationship usually started to get better.